Error-Cezar/Your-Funk-Wont-Last-BOT/README.md

 # Your Funk Wont Last
-a thing that create channel with the lyrics of the song itself (im  bored-)
+A thing that create channel named from the lyrics of [your c*m wont last]( https://www.youtube.com/watch?v=7Do70nztRNE)

+# why
+i was bored

 # How to use it
 - Get the lastest version of node.js
 - Download or clone the repo